Smith & Nephew completes meniscus repair acquisition

-- British medical device company Smith & Nephew announced Tuesday it would acquire Ceterix Orthopaedics for up to $105 million over the next five years — $50 million upfront, plus a later payout of up to $55 million, depending on the product's financial benefit to Smith & Nephew's sports medicine division.
+- British medical device company Smith & Nephew announced Tuesday it completed its acquisition of California-based Ceterix Orthopaedics, paying $50 million upfront with the possibility of an additional $55 million over the next five years depending on the product's financial benefit to Smith & Nephew's sports medicine division.

 - The acquisition was motivated by Ceterix's NovoStitch Pro Meniscal Repair System, which enables surgeons to repair complex meniscal tears.
 Smith & Nephew said that the device complements a product already in its line targeting vertical tears, a more commonly repairable injury.

 - Despite a historic medical propensity toward surgically removing rather than repairing torn menisci, Smith & Nephew said it sees an opportunity to double the proportion of repaired menisci in the medium term.

 Every knee has two menisci, described by the Mayo Clinic as C-shaped pieces of cartilage that act as cushions between the shin and thigh bones.
 A torn meniscus is one of the most common knee injuries for people of all ages, causes pain, swelling and limited range of motion, and can lead to osteoarthritis in the knee if untreated.

 Many tears are treated with partial or total meniscectomies, or surgical meniscus removals, but a shift in orthopaedic thinking has led to the incidence of meniscus repairs to now grow at a faster rate than removals.